hapax/hapax.github.io/assets/teaching.md

 enlighten me.
 I began to suspect that I was missing something.
-To paraphrase Galileo, if I wanted to speak with the universe, it looked like I needed to learn the lanaguage of mathematics rather than colourful analogies.
+To paraphrase Galileo, if I wanted to speak with the universe, it looked like I needed to learn its lanaguage, which was mathematics rather than colourful analogies.
 These two developments led me to switch from philosophy to maths and physics, and I never looked back.